vojtechmares/terraform-cloudflare-aws-ses-verification/README.md

   # Optional: only set to true if you do NOT already have an SPF record.
 This option defaults to true if ommitted.
   create_spf_record = true

-}
+  # Optional: Add a comment to your SPF record
+  spf_comment  = "SPF record for sending emails via Amazon SES" }
 ```